 Neon Pothos is very difficult to flower as it requires a proper environment and light conditions upon reaching maturity to bear any flowers.

-As for the case of Lemon Lime Philodendron, it does not flower at all even if it is provided with proper conditions.
+As for the case of the Lemon Lime Philodendron, it does not flower at all, even if it is provided with proper conditions.

 So, if you are ever confused between a Lemon Lime Philodendron and Neon Pothos, take a look at their flowers to know for sure.